-Our favorite Met Gala looks from 2017 – Rei Kawakubo/Comme des Garçons Art of the In-Between
+Met Gala looks from 2017 – Rei Kawakubo/Comme des Garçons Art of the In-Between

-The Costume Institute’s spring 2017 exhibition examines the work of fashion designer Rei Kawakubo.
+The Costume Institute’s Spring 2017 exhibition examines the work of fashion designer Rei Kawakubo.
 Rei is known for her avant-garde designs and, above all, her ability to challenge conventional notions of beauty, good taste, and fashionability.
 Celebrities were, therefore, to follow in her footsteps and think outside of the box.
 Being that Rei is pretty unconventional, attendees went full-on creative to keep with her flair for inventive silhouettes.